Charlie Chaplin Filmography Continued

 Arms was Charlie Chaplin's final contribution to the World War I

-The Bond.
-It was released shortly before the end of the war and
+film The Bond.
+It was released shortly before

 Chaplin